Growing Communities of Biodiversity

 Who is eligible to apply

 🐛 Gardens must be on a residential property within the municipal boundary of the City of Hamilton: Hamilton, Ancaster, Dundas, Flamborough, Glanbrook and Stoney Creek.
-Plans are to expand the region in 2026 and 2027.

 🐛 Applicants can either own or rent the property where the garden is located.